Estudios Económicos

 RISK ASSESSMENT

-The island of Cyprus is divided between the Greece-aligned Republic of Cyprus (RC), a eurozone member state controlling the southern half of the island, and the Turkish Republic of Northern Cyprus (TNRC), which controls the north and is recognised only by Turkey.
-While a peaceful stalemate has existed since the 1970s, rising geopolitical tensions between Greece, Cyprus and the EU on the one hand and Turkey on the other have further strained this relationship.
-President Nicos Christodoulides, an independent, is forced to govern with a fragmented parliament, with legislation passing on a case-by-case basis in the absence of a majority.
-Embattled by these governance challenges, Cyprus has lagged in its capacity to capitalise on EU funds due to delays in the implementation of reform objectives (tax collection, energy, health, education and transport infrastructure) necessary to access its allocated share.
-The escalating stand-off with Turkey and the TRNC over maritime claims including potential gas deposits is a crucial sticking point.
-Since 2018, Turkey has repeatedly sent exploration vessels escorted by military ships into contested waters.
-While there have recently been some signs of détente, the path to a durable solution is not obvious or likely at the moment.
-Cyprus remains a key member of the EastMed Gas Forum, an alliance with Egypt, Greece, Israel, Italy, Jordan, and Palestine, aimed at fostering a regional gas industry.
+In addition, the island of Cyprus is divided between the Republic of Cyprus (RC), which is allied to Greece, is a member of the eurozone, and which controls the southern half of the island, and the Turkish Republic of Northern Cyprus (TRNC), which controls the north and is recognised only by Turkey.
+While a ceasefire has existed since 1974 following the creation of a green line with the presence of UN forces, ongoing geopolitical tensions between Greece, Cyprus and the EU, on the one hand, and Turkey, on the other, have strained this situation.
+Turkey's maritime claims and the TRNC in the Eastern Mediterranean, including the exploration of major gas deposits, is a crucial sore point.
+Since 2018, Turkey has repeatedly sent exploration vessels escorted by military ships into the disputed waters.
+Although there have recently been some signs of détente, the path to a lasting solution is unlikely at present.
+The Republic of Cyprus remains a key member of the EastMed Gas Forum, an alliance with Egypt, Greece, Israel, Italy, Jordan and Palestine, aimed at fostering a regional gas industry.

 Payment